DuurAlblas/ATP/README.md

 In short, this language is able to do some very basic instructions like incrementing and decrementing a byte and moving around in the memory but I've also implemented functions, several comparisons and arithmatic instructions.

 It is important that every line of code is exactly that, 1 line of code.
 This is important since we have instructions like SELECT which jump to a instruction on a given line number.
-Since this language is designed with microcontrollers in mind you have a limited memory stack, I have limited the memory stack to 128 times 32 bits.
-If you decide to go outside that range there will be undefined behavior so make sure you don't go outside that range.
-Also memory address 0 is reserved for the "linker register" so it is not advised to arbitrarily change it.
+Since this language is designed with microcontrollers in mind you have a limited memory stack, I have limited the memory stack to 64 times 32 bits.
+If you decide to go outside that range there will be undefined behavior so make sure you don't go outside that range, or define your own range when creating a Compiler object.

 The language Controller Code is Turing-complete since it implements the same functionality as Brainfuck and more and Brainfuck is Turing-complete.